Effective date: September 22 2021

 Linktree has a no tolerance policy for child harm.
 Do not upload or link out to content that harms minors or endorses harming minors, including: child sexual abuse material, solicitation of minors, and imagery that feature underage individuals within an inappropriate context.
 We actively report any such cases of child endangerment or harm uploaded to or linked out from Linktree to relevant authorities, e.g. the National Center for Missing and Exploited Children.

 We want Linktree to be a place where users can feel safe as they discuss the journey of recovery in a healthy way but we also want users to feel safe when visiting, so we prohibit content that promotes or idealizes suicide, self-mutilation, disordered eating, or potentially harmful alternatives to medical treatment.

 Don’t use Linktree to share content intended to shock and disturb visitors such as gore, mutilation, excessive violence, or physical abuse.

 You should not upload content that infringes an individual's intellectual property rights (including copyright, trademarks, and patents).
 If you believe your intellectual property rights are being infringed because of content on Linktree, please reach out to us.

 Maintaining individual privacy is very important on Linktree-- it’s why we collect so little information from our users!
-We don’t allow Linktree profiles that expose others’ personal identifying information (billing details, IDs, etc.) or media (image-based sexual abuse, etc.).
+We don’t allow Linktree profiles that expose others’ personal identifying information (billing details, IDs, etc.), collect identifying information without the appropriate legal basis (including IP addresses), or expose private media (image-based sexual abuse, etc.).
 We also don’t allow Linktree profiles that impersonate other individuals or organizations.